MLGIdata/seismic-alerts/README_EN.md

 # Seismic clustering model<a name="modelo"></a>
 To perform the grouping we used K-Means with 4 groups.

-The objective was to group the earthquakes according to their dangerousness and for this we used the "dangerousness index" that we defined as: $\frac{p}{m}$ where *d* is the depth of the focus of the earthquake and *m* the magnitude in Richter scale.
+The objective was to group the earthquakes according to their threat level and for this we used the "threat index" that we defined as: $\frac{p}{m}$ where *d* is the depth of the focus of the earthquake and *m* the magnitude in Richter scale.
 We also use labels according to the definition given by [World Bank](https://blogs.worldbank.org/sustainablecities/how-do-we-define-cities-towns-and-rural-areas) of city, town and rural area according to population density.

 The classification groups can be observed in two dimensions.
 However, the difference between two of the groups is not observed because 3 variables were used in the classification: two implicitly in the hazard variable and the density labels.